hsucherng/coding-style-guide/css.md

 </a>
 ```

-There are many resources on the web that discuss about BEM, some of which I've read are listed below.
-Do look up more articles if need to get more details on this methodology.
+There are many resources on the web that discuss about BEM, some of which are listed below.

 - BEM Methodology: [Quick Start](https://en.bem.info/methodology/quick-start/)
 - CSS Wizardry: [MindBEMding - getting your head 'round BEM syntax](https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)